pekonchan/ScrollDiv/README.md

     Lorem ipsum dolor, sit amet consectetur adipisicing elit.
 Officiis quas nobis praesentium nisi deserunt, fuga libero, error quia vero nulla corporis odio fugit atque et accusamus numquam.
 Tempora, qui numquam!
 </Scroll-Div>
 ```
+Considering that this component renders two different 'HTML' structures based on the browser's environment, follow these guidelines for styling:

-It is best to use the props of `width`, `height`, `padding` provided by the component to set the width, height and padding, rather than restyle the CSS yourself；
+1. Use the `width`, `height`, `padding` properties provided by the component instead of changing the style in CSS.

-If you really want to override styles or add other styles in `CSS`, add the class name using the `view-class` prop provided by the component, and then add styles by class name.
+2. If you want to add additional styles, add the class name using the `view-class` property provided by the component, and then add the style through the class name.

-If you really don't want to go either way, keep an eye on the structure of the component rendering as you add styles, depending on the situation.
-Because this component renders two different 'HTML' structures depending on the browser's environment.
+If you really don't want to go either way, keep an eye on the structure rendered by the component when you add styles, as the case may be.

 ## Props
 The plug-in provides several props